blainegarrett/learn/sessions/1/index.md

 ## Wrapping Up
 In this session we learned about the basic structure of HTML elements.
+If you are understanding the content so far, then you are well on your way to understanding HTML.
+From here on out, HTML is mostly memorizing the [defined list of tags](https://www.w3schools.com/TAGS/default.ASP) and attributes and understanding what each does.

 In the next session, we will introduce some of the most commonly used HTML elements.

-Note:
-Emaphasize that html is a glossary of tags and attributes.
-While you can type anything, they don't really work.
-Most of HTML is just memorizing the tags and what they do.

-Add links to the full glossary.